whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 brands](https://github.com/whosonfirst-data/whosonfirst-brands) and Markdown
 files.

-In all there are three distinct packages, for Who's On First features and brands and generic Markdown files, and a fourth shared by all the others:
+In all there are three distinct packages, two of them for Who's On First features and brands and another for generic Markdown files, and a fourth shared by all the others:

 * [https://github.com/whosonfirst/go-whosonfirst-sqlite#interfaces](https://github.com/whosonfirst/go-whosonfirst-sqlite#interfaces)